freemocap/documentation/docs/index.md

 If you're looking for a quick start, head on over to our ["How to" Guides](how_to_guides/index.md) page!

-??? info "Looking for a video tutorial?"
+??? info "These docs are a work in progress!
+Better tutorials/walkthroughs/etc coming soon!"

+    We are very close to out `v0.1.0` release, and there will be a new round of tutorials/walk-throughs/etc released around then.
-    A 'start to finish' tutorial will be available 'soon!'
-In the mean time, check out [this (rough) video](https://youtu.be/GxKmyKdnTy0) which  provides a broad overview of some of the topics relevant to camera-based markerless motion capture.

-    *Look at the video chapters for specific topics.*
+    In the mean time, check out [this (rough) video](https://youtu.be/GxKmyKdnTy0) which  provides a broad overview of some of the topics relevant to camera-based markerless motion capture ( *HINT - Look at the video chapters for specific topics.*)

-    The video will be greatly supplemented by the documentation found here!
-Occasionally, we'll link to the video in our documentation, as well :)

 ## Helpful Links